GEO4432 – The Surface Energy Balance in Cold Environments

 - The field report has to be approved in order to sit the final examination.

-- One project reports based on a computer programming project counts for 20%.
+- One project report based on a computer programming project counts 20% towards the final grade.

-The form of final exam depends on the number of students.
-If there are less than ca 12 students, the final exam will be oral.
-If there are more than ca 12 students, the final exam can be written (3 hours).
+- The form of the final exam depends on the number of students.
+If there are less than ca. 12 students, the final exam will be oral.
+If there are more than ca. 12 students, the final exam will be written.

 Examination support material